AlfredBr/Bloomberg-Server-API-Demo/README.md

 # Bloomberg API Demo Client
-This is a simple C# console app to demo the use of the Bloomberg Server API on Microsoft Windows.
+This is a simple C# console app to demonstrate the use of the Bloomberg Server API on Microsoft Windows.

 This will also work with Bloomberg Desktop API if you have a Bloomberg terminal.